gauthma/LaTeX/README.md

 you must comment out the `\theendnotes` command, otherwise compiling the document you get an error saying that the `.ent` file was not found.

+### The llncs skeleton

+Much like article, but uses Springer's `llncs` style (including bibliography), which is assumed installed.
+Useful because it is designed to run with `pdflatex` and `bibtex`, which is what is expected when submitting papers to conferences or journals (you usually have to submit the `.tex` sources and check the PDF that the submission site generates)---and they almost always assume those sources compile with `pdflatex`.

 ### The Presention skeleton

 The `PRESENTATION` skeleton (`presentation.tex`) depends on the